 The Oxford comma comes right after eraser.

-Without the Oxford comma, the sentence above could be interpreted as stating that you love your parents, and your parents are Lady Gaga and Humpty Dumpty.
+Without the Oxford comma, the sentence above could be interpreted as saying you love your parents, and your parents are your dog and your cat.
 Here’s the same sentence with the Oxford comma:

+For some, the Oxford comma has become a debate.
 Those who oppose the Oxford comma argue that rephrasing an already unclear sentence can solve the same problems that using the Oxford comma does.
-For example:

 This sentence could be rewritten as: